 This is a leisurely ride through the magic of Tuscany - through a wonderful landscape of vineyards and olive groves, charming villages and cypress tree lined lanes.
 Along the way lie the unique centres of Pisa, Lucca and Florence - 'art cities' which have shaped the history of Italy from the ancient Etruscans to the Renaissance.
 Enjoy delicious local culinary specialities, imbibe the rich history and culture of quintessential Tuscany and live La Dolce Vita.
 What could be more easy?

-Some hotels may also require you to pay a local city tax and train tickets are not included.
+Some hotels may also require you to pay a local city tax and train tickets are also to be paid locally.

 from £1,110 per person

 Some hotels may also require you to pay a local city tax and train tickets are also to be paid locally

 Based on two people sharing a room

 There are no extras, however you’ll love what’s included as standard